-The membership of the Bank consists of five directors: the State Treasurer, who is a director ex officio, and four directors appointed by the Governor and Council, one of whom shall have a background in municipal finance.
+The membership of the Bank consists of five directors: the State Treasurer, who is a director ex officio, and four directors appointed by the Governor and Council, two of whom shall have a background in public finance and one of whom is a designee of the New Hampshire Municipal Association.
 The four directors appointed by the Governor and Council serve for terms of five years except that vacancies shall be filled for the unexpired term.
 Each director shall hold office until his or her successor has been appointed and qualified.

 The directors annually elect one of their number as Chairman and another as Vice-Chairman.
 The directors also elect a Secretary, a Treasurer, and a full-time Executive Director, who need not be directors.
 The same person may be elected to serve both as Secretary and Treasurer.
 The powers of the Bank are vested in the directors, three of whom constitute a quorum.
 Action may be taken and motions and resolutions adopted at any meeting of the Bank by the affirmative vote of at least three directors.
 A vacancy in the directorship of the Bank does not impair the right of a quorum to exercise all the powers and perform all the duties of the Bank.

 The Bank's membership is as follows: